SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "That's good," Pinkie said.

-Fluttershy asked, "do you have some safety pins?
+Fluttershy asked, "Do you have some safety pins?
 I need to hold this fabric in place."

 "Yes, I'll be right back" Pinkie said before leaving the room.

-Going into her upstairs bathroom.
-She opened a drawer on a cabinet and found them, she took as many as she could carry and returned to Fluttershy.
+Going into her upstairs bathroom, she opened a drawer on a cabinet and found them, she took as many as she could carry and returned to Fluttershy.

 "Here you go," Pinkie said after she laid them down in front of Fluttershy.